stratagyn/jot-vm/readme.md

 # jot-vm

-**jot-vm** is a command line project task-version management tool, using semantic versioning to group tasks.
+**jot-vm** is a command line task-version management tool, using semantic versioning to group tasks.
 Project information is kept in a local `.journal.json` file recording build versions and tasks.
 Versioning is opinionated and based on task completion, i.e., `journal next <version>` will fail, if the current version has incomplete tasks.

 ### Install